| Working

 Tirzah.
 34Baasha also disobeyed the LORD by acting like Jeroboam, who had

+caused the Israelites to sin.
 1 Kings 16The LORD sent Jehu son of Hanani to say to

 Baasha: